Links to other sources

 The National Archives (TNA)

-The National Archives of England and Wales.
+The National Archives (UK).
 The Catalogue carries references to Royal Mail Archive material because it is Public Record, as the postal service was formerly a government department.
-Records of other organisations, including Santander who hold Girobank records are included in the discovery catalogue.
+Records of other organisations, including Santander who hold Girobank records are included in the eCatalogue.
+The National Archives also holds records of the Ministry of Works, who were responsible for many post office buildings.

 National Records of Scotland